Addressing Longstanding Challenges in Cognitive Science with Language Models: Avoiding Potential Pitfalls

-In a more utopian future, the same tools foster a more reflective and integrative cognitive science.
-Automated synthesis serves as a compass, not a fixed path, helping researchers trace conceptual connections and uncover neglected questions across disciplinary boundaries.
-Formalization is accessible and collaborative, with LLMs supporting the translation of ideas into precise, testable forms while keeping assumptions transparent and revisable by the human researcher.
-Measures and constructs evolve through open debate, redundancy is reduced, but diversity of perspectives is preserved.
+In a more desirable future, the same tools foster a more reflective and integrative cognitive science.
+Automated synthesis serves as a compass, not a fixed path, helping researchers to trace conceptual connections and uncover neglected questions across subfields and disciplinary boundaries.
+Formalization is accessible and collaborative, with language models supporting the translation of ideas into precise, testable forms while keeping assumptions transparent and revisable by human researchers.
+Redundancy in measures and constructs is reduced, but diversity of perspectives is preserved.
 Predictive frameworks are both generalizable and interpretable, advancing understanding by linking performance to mechanism rather than replacing explanation.
-Representations of cognition expand to include the variability of real-world contexts, acknowledging that minds differ across environments, histories, and cultures.
-Here, automation enhances human reasoning rather than displacing it, and conceptual clarity emerges from openness, pluralism, and sustained dialogue between people.
+Representations of cognition expand to include the variability of real-world contexts, acknowledging that minds differ across environments, cultures, and history.
+Here, automation enhances human reasoning, and conceptual clarity emerges from openness, pluralism, and sustained dialogue between researchers.

-The contrast between these two futures highlights that the impact of LLMs on cognitive science will depend less on their technical capabilities than on the norms and practices that govern their use.
-Ensuring that these systems support inquiry rather than constrain it will require maintaining interpretability, transparency, representativeness, and pluralism as core scientific values.
-LLMs should extend human reasoning, not replace it, and their integration must remain subject to ongoing critical oversight.
+Which future prevails will depend on whether language models are simply used to produce results faster or as supporting tools for deliberate, critical, and responsible scientific practice.